 Marketing partnership types

-Partner marketing is a broad term that incorporates a number of trends, which we can also call strategies.
+Partner marketing is a broad term that encompasses several trends, which we can also refer to as strategies.
 Choosing the correct one for your organization is critical to the success of your marketing relationship.
-So, while all of this has been demonstrated to be advantageous, focus on the value this collaboration brings to your clients and brand.
+Therefore, even though all of this has proven to be beneficial, concentrate on the value this collaboration adds to your clients and brand.

 Affiliate marketing